mhalesto/localloop/README.md

    - If you prefer working from the backend folder directly, run `npm run server` after `cd backend`.
 3. The server defaults to `http://localhost:4000` and exposes `POST /summaries`

 If you prefer to prime the backend ahead of time, run `npm run server:install` before starting it.
+The backend exposes a `SUMMARIZER_MODEL_ID` override in case you want to experiment with different Hugging Face checkpoints as well as a `SUMMARIZER_MODEL_QUANTIZED` flag (`true`/`false`) to toggle quantized weights.

 ### Expo client configuration